hellolitebox/sage-calendar-integration/README.md

-# The Litebox Way - Sage Meets Google Calendar: Seamless Integration 🔗
+# The Litebox Way - Sage HR Meets Google Calendar: Seamless Integration 🔗

 The purpose of this repository is to facilitate the integration of Sage HR with Google Calendar.
-While Sage offers a basic integration with Google Calendar, it primarily focuses on creating calendar entries.
+While Sage HR offers a basic integration with Google Calendar, it primarily focuses on creating calendar entries.
 This integration aims to provide detailed and accurate information about approved employee leave requests directly within Google Calendar, enhancing visibility regarding the status of event attendees.

 Given that Sage HR does not offer a webhook for leave requests, we have implemented a CRON job to periodically fetch all approved leave requests.
 This process ensures the creation, updating, and deletion of these events in Google Calendar, maintaining synchronization and accuracy.